GauthamArunachalam/reading-notes/finance/All About Mutual Funds.md

 - Multi cap funds are just equity funds with predetermined portions of corpus to be invested in large, mid and small cap funds.
 - Balanced funds can have any percentage of investment in any asset class.

+## Balanced fund

+- A fund that invest both in debt and equity in a predetermined ratio.
+- There are 3 different types of balanced fund.
+Aggressive , Hybrid P/E and defensive.
+- Aggressive funds have majority of capital invested in equity and 15 to 30% invested in debts.
+This is reversed in case of defensive funds
+- In Hybrid funds the ratio of debt and equity various based on the P/E of the market.

 ## Liquid funds

 - For liquid funds held less than 3 years the investors income tax slab level gets applies.
 If the fund is held for more than 3 years Capital gains tax kicks in at 20% with indexation benefit.